jaulz/hoard/README.md

 ### Note!

-Eloquence DOES NOT CHANGE how you write your schema migrations.
+Hoard DOES NOT CHANGE how you write your schema migrations.
 You should still be using snake_case when setting up your fields and tables in your database schema migrations.
 This is a good thing - snake_case of field names is the defacto standard within the Laravel community :)

 ## UUIDs

-Eloquence comes bundled with UUID capabilities that you can use in your models.
+Hoard comes bundled with UUID capabilities that you can use in your models.

 Simply include the Uuid trait:

-    use Jaulz\Eloquence\Traits\Uuid;
+    use Jaulz\Hoard\Traits\Uuid;

 And then disable auto incrementing ids: